vcameron1/Metapop_ms/manuscript/box_intuitions.md

 $$

 and its distribution limit is defined by $P^{*} = 0$, such that it is located where $R = \frac{e}{c}$.
 Thus, it occurs where resource availability is balanced by the ratio of extinction and colonization.

-**DG** une transition serait utile.
-Quelque chose du genre : Range limits over an environmental gradient are determined by the specific functions for colonization and extinction, along with the distribution of the resource over that gradient and the landscape configuration.
+Range limits over an environmental gradient are determined by the specific functions for colonization and extinction, along with the distribution of the resource over that gradient and the landscape configuration.
 We provide three examples below illustrating how metapopulation theory can reveal the complexity of range dynamics under climate warming.

 *Resource mismatch effect on consumer distribution shift.*
 This implies that environmental mismatch of the lower trophic level - change of resource availability for given environmental conditions - affects top-level distribution shift in scenario of abiotic conditions change (Fig 1A).